eclipse-ankaios/ankaios/tools/ankaios-docker/README.md

 docker compose up -d
 ```

-Aftewards the `ank` CLI can be used to interact with Ankaios.
+Afterwards the `ank` CLI can be used to interact with Ankaios.
 Please make sure that the version of the `ank` CLI fits to the version of the Ankaios server and agent (see `compose.yaml`).

 ```shell